 In our example, let’s say that you’ve measured your fireplace and have come up with the following: Front Width is 30”, Rear Width is 26”, Depth is 13”, and Height is 18”.
 Once you have this info, there are some general rules that dictate the size of burner your fireplace will fit.
 Burners are pretty consistently sized between brands, and tend to be available in 16/19”, 18/20”, 24”, 30”, 36”, 42”, 48”, and sometimes as large as 60” models.
 Each brand provides guidelines on the minimum fireplace size for their burners, which are normally located in the owner’s manual under “Documents” on our product pages.

 If we look at the chart above for the best-selling G45 burner from Real Fyre, the biggest size you’d be able to fit in your fireplace is the 24” model, G45-24.
 How do we determine this?
 Going through each column, we compare our measurements with the minimum.
-If our measurement is above the minimum, the burner is too big.
-If our measurement is below the minimum, the burner will fit into our space.
+If our measurement is below the minimum, the burner is too big.
+If our measurement is above the minimum, the burner will fit into our space.
 The 30” burner model requires at least 30” of rear width, so it is too large for our 26” fireplace.
 The 24” burner model requires only 24” of rear width, so it will be the best option.